ryankueter/GChartsBlazorfied/README.md

 #### DataTable

-The DataTable builder is found in the GChartsDataTableBlazorfied library, which provides more advanced functionality, like Html tooltips and bar chart styles.
-This was made into a separate library so it can be added to a backend service without having to include GChartBlazorfied.
+The DataTable builder is found in the GChartsDataTableBlazorfied library, which provides more advanced functionality including Html tooltips and bar chart styles.
+This was made into a separate library so it can be added to a backend service without having to include GChartsBlazorfied.

 ```csharp
 ///